signalfx/signalfx-agent/docs/agent-install-awsecs.md

 ## Installation

-Run the Smart Agent as a Daemon service in an EC2 cluster.
+Run the Smart Agent as a Daemon service in an ECS cluster.

-To create this service in the EC2 web admin console:
+To create this service in the ECS web admin console:

 1. In the console, go to your cluster.
 2. Click the **Services** tab.